kiboschool/course-industry-experience-1/src/lessons/interviews/informational-interviews.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/h408ivG4mDQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
 </div>

 The video suggests including possible times.
 Instead of specific times, I recommend you include a link to a booking website (try free version of <a href="https://calendly.com/" target="_blank">Calendly</a>) or leave out times entirely and ask when they are free.
-So, For example:
+For example:

 <aside>
-  Would you be open to a 30-minute conversation in the next few weeks?
-If so, please suggest a few times that work for you.<br />
+  _Would you be open to a 30-minute conversation in the next few weeks?
+If so, please suggest a few times that work for you._
 </aside>

   <aside>
-  Would you be open to a 30-minute conversation in the next few weeks?
+  _Would you be open to a 30-minute conversation in the next few weeks?
 If so, please suggest a few times that work for you.
-If it's easier for you, here is my availability.
+If it's easier for you, <a href="http://www.example.com/" target="_blank">here</a> is my availability. _
   </aside>